CopernicaMarketingSoftware/Documentation/Mailerq/5.0/introduction.md

     </tr>
 </table>

-From the above list, only the openssl, libz and libidn libraries are required.
-All other libraries are optional, and MailerQ can run without them.
+From the above list, the openssl, libz and libidn libraries are required.
+All other libraries are optional and MailerQ can run without them.
 If a library is missing, MailerQ will either fall back on its own implementation, or will run without the features from the specific library.